tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 ## Laravel Breeze

-For our first set of features, we'll need to handle Login and Registration first.
+Before we start working on our features, we'll first need to handle Login and Registration.
 Luckily for us, Laravel has a set of Starterkits we can use.
 In this bootcamp, we're using Breeze because of its simplicity.
 Let's get that installed:

 ```bash
 composer require laravel/breeze --dev
 php artisan breeze:install
 ```

 We're using the default Blade flavor of Breeze since it pairs nicely with Turbo.
-Worth saying we're also using Laravel's frontend setup which relies on Vite.
+We're also using Laravel's frontend setup (for now) which relies on Vite.
 Let's compile our assets:

 ```bash
 npm run dev